robinm8/spotcommander/README.md

 ### News

+* Updated Fedora installation instructions to Fedora 21
 * The Android app is now open source